Probabilistic Variational Contrastive Learning: Experiments

 \section{Experiments}

 We evaluate VCL with SimCLR and SupCon across five aspects: (i) embedding visualization, (ii) dimensional collapse, (iii) mutual information between embeddings and labels, (iv) classification accuracy, and (v) implications of distributional embeddings.
-Experiments are conducted on CIFAR-10~\cite{krizhevsky2009learning}, CIFAR-100~\cite{krizhevsky2009learning}, STL-10~\cite{coates2011analysis}, Tiny-ImageNet~\cite{le2015tiny}, and Caltech-256~\cite{griffin2007caltech}.
-We use ResNet-18~\cite{he2016deep} as the encoder, set the embedding dimension to $d=128$, and employ a linear classifier for downstream evaluations.
-Additional implementation and training details are provided in Appendix~\ref{app:experiments}.
+Implementation and training details are provided in Appendix~\ref{app:exp_detail}.